 Step 2.
 Find a Tezos exchange

-- Binance: Widely considered to be the best, most dependable place to buy bitcoin, Binance is the world’s biggest crypto exchange.
+- Binance: Widely considered to be the best, most dependable place to buy Tezos, Binance is the world’s biggest crypto exchange.
 It offers a huge crypto marketplace and fees that compare favourably with its main competitors, plus a well-designed mobile app.

 - Bitpanda: If you can’t find what you’re looking for at Binance, the next best place to buy Tezos is BitPanda.
 If you’re on mobile, you can download the Bitpanda app and buy XTZ on the go.